Puriton: Agriculture and industry

 In 1941, ROF Bridgwater, an explosives factory, was opened midway between Puriton and the adjacent village of Woolavington.
 The factory lies mostly in Puriton parish, with a small portion in Woolavington.
-Several million gallons of water per day were extracted from the nearby artificial River Huntspill.
-Now the extraction rate is probably very much lower, and most, if not all, of the water is returned after use, after clean-up through a reedbed sewage treatment plant.
-A large explosion occurred at the factory in the early 1950s, with workers dying or being injured.
-Its current owners, BAE Systems Land and Armaments, closed it in spring 2008.
+Several million gallons of water per day were extracted from the nearby artificial Huntspill River to supply process water to the factory.
+After peak production in the second World War, the factory's water extraction rate became lower and the process water was returned to the Huntspill River after use, with clean-up through a reedbed sewage treatment plant.
+However, since the factory's closure (see paragraph below), this reedbed has been allowed to silt up.
+The site's former owners, BAE Systems Land and Armaments, closed the whole site in spring 2008.
+In 2017, it was announced by the site's current owners, a private company, the Salamanca Group, that they planned to turn it into a smart campus, called: Gravity.

-Part of this site, now known as Gravity, has today (19 July 2023), been confirmed to be a new factory for TATA, the owner of Jaguar Land Rover, to build batteries for electric vehicles.

 The village's stone quarries began to go out of use during World War II.
 The cement and lime works, next to both the King's Sedgemoor Drain and the Bristol and Exeter Railway line, became run down by the early 1960s and was demolished when the M5 motorway was built through part of the site.
 The church, and the boundary walls, in the old part of the village, are built of blue lias blocks.
 Puriton Park was built over part of the site of an in-filled blue lias quarry, at the eastern end of the village.

-The headquarters of the British Institute for Brain Injured Children (BIBIC), has been in a former 19th century house, Knowle Hall, since 1983.
+The British Institute for the Achievement of Human Potential, which was the forerunner of British Institute for Brain Injured Children (BIBIC), moved in 1976 to a former 19th century house: Knowle Hall.
+The headquarters of BIBIC was to remain at Knowle Hall until 2014, when they relocated, across Somerset, to Langport.
+It is believed that they were unwilling to carry of burden of ongoing repair costs of what was mostly an old building.

+Smart Campus

+On 19 July 2023, it was confirmed that approximately half of the Gravity site would be a developed as new factory dedicated to producing Electric vehicle batteries for Tata Group's Tata Motors, the owner of Jaguar Land Rover.
+Construction work is ongoing.